-First, you need to identify what questions your organization needs answered most.
-If you’re about to significantly increase hiring volumes, you may want to focus on the attraction/recruitment milestone first and consider integrating a candidate survey into the experience.
-Or if you’re seeing high turnover rates, putting your resources into an exit survey may be your first step.
+First, you need to identify what aspect of the employee experience your organization should focus on.
+If you’re about to significantly increase hiring volumes, you may want to focus on the attraction/recruitment stage first and consider using a candidate survey to get feedback.
+Or if you’re seeing high turnover rates, put your resources into understanding and improving an employee’s exit experience may be your first step.
 There’s no right or wrong place to start – it all depends on your organization’s priorities at the moment.

 2. Start capturing data

 Once you’ve determined your top priority, the most important thing is to start capturing feedback.
 It takes time to collect enough data to begin to draw linkages and tell stories about the employee experience.
 That’s why we recommend not overwhelming yourself by tackling everything at once.
 Instead, start by focusing on one aspect of the employee experience (such as onboarding), iterate, and grow your employee experience data capture program from there.

 If you want to build a comprehensive understanding of the entire employee lifecycle, it’s important to build in linkages to and from other content and data.
 For example, if you already run an engagement survey, that data may help you inform which factors to focus on in your exit survey as well.
 Also, make sure your surveys are customized to your specific programs instead of using cookie-cutter questions that don’t address the root of the problem.

 Employee experience surveys give you a lot of valuable information.
 But there’s no point in having it if you don’t use it to take action.
 We recommend looking at both the aggregate results to modify your organization-wide programs, as well as detailed results.
 From there, you can identify whether there are particular hiring managers, departments, or teams that need extra support and help them understand how they’re doing compared to the company overall.
 This will give everyone the opportunity to independently make small tweaks to improve employees’ experiences.